jocke1995/StortSpelProjekt/StortSpelProjekt/Tutorials.md

 If you want to convert from jpg to dds, set the "File Mask" to .jpg

 #### Resizing
-In order for the creation of mipmaps to work, the texture need to be in "common sizes" such as 512x512, 1024x1024, 2048x2048.
+In order for the creation of mipmaps to work, the texture needs to be in "common sizes" such as 512x512, 1024x1024, 2048x2048.
 If your texture is close to either one of them, (for example 500x500), you can use the "resizing" option to resize the texture to 512x512.
-Set to 0 if you dont want to resize the texture.
+Set to 0 if you do not want to resize the texture.

 #### Adressing Mode
 Set this to wrap